IHTM03342 - Files: VIP and Royal files

 There are two main categories:

-Estates connected to staff.
+Estates connected to staff

-Estates of relatives of members of staff are given VIP status.
-There are two reasons for this: firstly, to afford a degree of privacy to the individual concerned; and secondly to protect them from any risk of conflict of interests or an accusation of improper behaviour.
 This applies to estates where a member of staff is either the personal representative or a beneficiary of the estate.
-Should you find yourself in either position, and you know that an IHT400 has been or is to be delivered (this does not apply to excepted estates unless the estate is selected for sample) you should let the Secure Cases portfolio holder know so that the estate can be handled as VIP from the outset.
+Should you find yourself in either position, and you know that an IHT400 has been or is to be delivered you should let the Secure Cases Officer know so that the estate can be handled as a VIP case from the outset.
 Arrangements will usually be made for the file to be worked in a different location from the member of staff concerned.
+This does not apply to excepted estates (unless the estate is selected for sample)

 Members of the Royal Family, foreign Royalty and heads of state